ChigozieCO/altschool-2nd-semester-exam-proj/solution.md

 This is a very common stack developers use to build websites and web applications.

 The task asked that we write a script that would be used to automate the installation of the LAMP stack.
 With this script the LAMP stack deployment as well as the Laravel application deployment will be fully automated, this script will be written in a way as not to require any user input at all.
-I will try to example my logic along the way.
+I will try to explain my logic along the way.

-Find the full script (here)[], to create my script create a new file with the vi editor:
+Find the full script [here](./deploylamp.sh), to create my script create a new file with the vi editor:

 ```sh
 vi deploylamp.sh